Franz Conrad von Hötzendorf: Planning

 Conrad and his admirers took special pride in his elaborate war plans that were designed individually against various possible opponents, but did not take into account having to fight a two-front war against Russia and Serbia simultaneously.
 His plans were kept secret from his own diplomatic and political leadership — he promised his secret operations would bring quick victory.
 Conrad assumed far more soldiers than were available, with much better training than they actually had.
 In practice, his soldiers were inferior to the enemy's.
 His plans were based on railroad timetables from the 1870s, and ignored German warnings that Russia had much improved its own railroad capabilities.
 He additionally disregarded von Moltke's regular exhortations to focus on Russia as the most pressing threat and set aside his emotional plans for war on Italy and Serbia.

 In addition, Conrad's preparations for war fell far short of what was needed.
-In the kind of large continental war in which Austria would likely fight Serbia or other European powers, close cooperation and coordination with its closest ally, Germany, was essential.
+In the kind of large continental war in which Austria-Hungary would likely fight Serbia or other European powers, close cooperation and coordination with its closest ally, Germany, was essential.
 Yet Conrad and his German counterpart, Helmuth von Moltke the Younger, held few meetings and were only able to agree that in that situation Germany would concentrate on fighting France while Austria-Hungary focused on Russia.
 As a result, when World War I did break out, the two allies both came to expect more from each other while delivering less than promised.
 Conrad also failed to restructure the Austro-Hungarian Army from one designed mainly to maintain domestic political balance into one that could fight the kind of wars he wished to.
-Despite being aware that his troops were insufficiently trained for those wars, as pre-war Austria spent the least on its military and the least time training its soldiers of any major European nation of the era, he never attempted to rectify that situation.
+Despite being aware that his troops were insufficiently trained for those wars, as pre-war Austria-Hungary spent the least on its military and the least time training its soldiers of any major European state of the era, he never attempted to rectify that situation.